jonnymuir/jonnymoo.github.io/_posts/2022-07-03-Coaching-Self-Actualisation.md

 ## Discuss how you would maintain good practice and adhere to a code of conduct in a coaching environment, give examples where possible

 I need to explore this more.
-Understand what the purpose and responsibility of a coach is and how it differs from mentoring, teaching and (definitely) counseling.
+Understand what the purpose and responsibility of a coach is and how it differs from mentoring, teaching and (definitely) counselling.

 Code of conducts and duty of care.
 Maintaining a duty of care means keeping refreshed with the official advice and content.
 Todo: find links to it and schedule in.